 societies, and some prominent organizations abroad.
 We offer their

 data for comparative purposes.
 Foreign data is stated in U.S.

-dollars at average 2003 exchange rates.
+dollars at representative exchange rates.

 Most charities are identified in the second column by what